-If one of these objects is being restored on a device where there is already a similar object with the same name (for example, a key with the same name), the backup file overwrites the existing object.
+If one of these objects is being restored on a device where there is already a similar object with the same name (for example, both are symmetric keys with the same name), the backup file overwrites the existing object.
 For example, your KeySecure has Key1, a global key, but the backup file has Key1, owned by user1.
 Restoring that backup file will remove the global Key1 and replace it with Key1 owned by user1.